Circular economy: Digital circular economy

 Building on circular business model innovation, digitalization and digital technologies (e.g., internet of things, big data, artificial intelligence, blockchain) are seen as a key enabler for upscaling the circular economy.
 Also referred to as the data economy, the central role of digital technologies for accelerating the circular economy transition is emphasized within the Circular Economy Action Plan of the European Green deal.
 The smart circular economy framework illustrates this by establishing a link between digital technologies and sustainable resource management.
 This allows assessment of different digital circular economy strategies with their associated level of maturity, providing guidance on how to leverage data and analytics to maximize circularity (i.e., optimizing functionality and resource intensity).
 Supporting this, a Strategic Research and Innovation Agenda for circular economy was published in the framework of the Horizon 2020 project CICERONE that puts digital technologies at the core of many key innovation fields (waste management, industrial symbiosis, products traceability).
-Researchers have emphasised the need to comply to several requirements for implementing blockchain technology in order to make a circular economy a reality.
+Some researchers have emphasised a need to comply with several requirements for implementing blockchain technology in order to make circular economy a reality.